caseman/grease/doc/tutorial/tutorial1.rst

 We now have all the parts configured for our second goal: to create polygonal shapes, move and draw them.
 Now we just need to create some entities that store data in our components.

+..note:: Components, renderers, and systems coorespond closely to the models, views and controllers respectively of the MVC design pattern.

 Defining an Entity Class
 ========================